-Final Time/Activity Logs/completion of hours and Completion of Evaluations (due week 14) Use the spreadsheet provided in the toolbox to document hours.
-(10% of final grade)
+Final Time Logs/completion of hours and Completion of Evaluations Due week 14 (10% of final grade)

 Maintaining confidentiality is the primary ethical principle of counselors.
 If a student fails to maintain the confidentiality of clients or classmates, the student will be given an automatic failing grade in the course.
 In addition, the instructor will refer the breach of confidentiality to the counseling Faculty Review Board for possible disciplinary action, including probable dismissal from the program.
 In the interaction between class members, self-disclosure and personal examination will occur.
 All interactions will fall under the same umbrella of confidentiality, as do client/counselor relationships.
 Any violations of the ethical standards will be dealt with accordingly.